Bonus Chapters

 Until the day their son destroyed a perfectly good drawing because it was not perfect enough.

-Until the day Gregory realized that Henry cared more about art than duty.
+Until the day Gregory realised that Henry cared more about art than duty.

 Until the day his wife asked him to remember what it felt like to be impulsive, to choose passion over position, and Gregory could not remember anymore.

-By the time Henry was twelve and painting horses on stable walls, Gregory had forgotten he had ever been anything other than the Duke of Ashford.
+By the time Henry was painting horses on stable walls, Gregory had forgotten he had ever been anything other than the Duke of Ashford.

 But Clara remembered.